 5) First Aid Kit

 Not only are kids messy but they hurt themselves, and you, and other people.
 For bumps, bruises and scrapes it is great to have something you can easily grab to clean them up and get them going again.
 I also suggest stocking Advil or Tylenol because not only are they messy and clumsy but they are loud too!
 I can’t tell you how many times I have been caught out and about with a splitting headache!
+Check out this easy DIY Dollar Store First Aid Kit from Mama Cheaps to make your own.

 This list is obviously not everything you will need, just the top five essentials.
 Beyond this it really depends on the age of your kids.
 You can check this post for a list of things to keep in your car if your child is under the age of 2.
 I am realizing the older they get the less I feel like a pack mule.
 Hopefully that trend keeps proving true!